yuannypants/IS4100/readme.md

 # IS4100
+## System Pre-requisites
+1. Node.js (latest version recommended)

-## Installation Instructions
+## Deployment Instructions
-1. Clone this repository
+1. Clone this repository into a directory of your choice
     ```
     git clone https://github.com/yuannypants/IS4100.git
     ```